 So, being the engineering mastermind that she is, she wanted to solve the problem she had seen and experienced firsthand.
 She would often go out and work to push customers through airports to see how things were going for her team and customers, up to half a million a year, each year in one terminal!

 Why not make them colorful and unique as well!
-That was exactly what they did with lime green and blue (which was our favorite as PUSHLiving has a penchant for blue) 😉 and red and white.
-But the colors are also customizable…. each airport and airline can choose what colors make them feel unique and excited to do this important work.
+That was precisely what they did with lime green and blue (which was our favorite as PUSHLiving has a penchant for blue) 😉 and red and white.
+But the colors are also customizable…. each airport and airline can choose what colors make them feel unique and excited to do this vital work.

 Overcoming wheelchair obstacles

-Now, this is IMPORTANT, as there have been some early social media criticism based on incorrect assumptions.
+Now, this is IMPORTANT, as there has been some early social media criticism based on incorrect assumptions.

 This chair is meant for people who have temporary disabilities like the elderly or those who can not walk long distances and are using airport services such as PAXAssist to be transported through the airport.